-Health Information Clerk: Job Description and Requirements for Becoming a Health Information Clerk
+Health Information Clerk: Job Description & Requirements

 How to Become a Health Information Clerk

 With continued growth in the healthcare field, programs in health information and medical record keeping are becoming more widely available at community and vocational colleges.
-An associate's degree in either of these fields will typically qualify you for employment as a Health Information Clerk; however, a growing number of employers prefer to hire Health Information Clerks who are registered.
+An associate's degree in either of these fields will typically qualify you for employment as a health information clerk; however, a growing number of employers prefer to hire health information clerks who are registered.
 Becoming registered requires passing a written examination overseen by the American Health Information Management Association.
 Only graduates of accredited 2-year programs are allowed to sit for this exam.

-The work of a Health Information Clerk requires a great deal of multi-tasking.
+The work of a health information clerk requires a great deal of multi-tasking.
 Strong organizational and computer skills are also needed as most records are now kept electronically.
-A successful Health Information Clerk must be willing to keep up-to-date on all state and federal laws regulating patient privacy and work as a team member with other office and medical personnel.
+A successful health information clerk must be willing to keep up-to-date on all state and federal laws regulating patient privacy and work as a team member with other office and medical personnel.

-Career and Economic Outlook for Health Information
+Career and Economic Outlook

 - Recently Updated

-Learn how to become a Registered Health Information Administrator.
-Research the education and career requirements,...
+Learn how to become a registered health information administrator.
+Research the education and career requirements, training...

-Medical records and health information technicians organize patient health files and information, including medical...
+Medical records and health information technicians organize patient health files and information, including medical histories,...

 - Online Health Information Management Classes and Courses